 Blue Abyss is among the most ground-breaking projects of its time.
-This state-of-the-art facility aims to become the world’s premier aquatic and space extreme environment research, development and training centre.
-Brainchild of ex-forces diving instructor and technology consultant John Vickers, planning began back in September 2014.
+This state-of-the-art facility aims to become the world’s premier deep-sea and space extreme environment research, training and test centre.
+It is the Brainchild of ex-forces diving instructor and technology consultant John Vickers.

 "As Apollo 11 Astronaut, Michael Collins said, ‘It’s human nature to stretch, to go, to see, to understand.
 Exploration is not a choice really; it’s an imperative.’
 I wanted to push boundaries, to go beyond the expected, to plan for the future, not just for today.
 This is a huge undertaking, but the reality will be a legacy for generations to come." says John.

 Not a day goes by when we're not contemplating Blue Abyss' contribution to the advancement of human exploration.
 Reality is just around the corner.
-But in the meantime, our 'Vision 2020' series looks ahead to the year 2020 to give you a taste of things to come.
+But in the meantime, our vision looks ahead to give you a taste of things to come.

 The multi-level pool is 50m x 40m on the surface and 50m at its deepest point.
 Containing 42,000m3 of water, the pool exceeds all other facilities in existence both in terms of volume and depth.